 c.
 If the review panel fails to make a recommendation for membership revocation, the matter shall be deemed closed without further action of the Board.

 ARTICLE IV – OFFICERS

 Section 1.
-The officers shall consist of the President, the President-elect, Immediate Past President, Secretary, and Treasurer.
-Aside from the Immediate Past President, the officers shall be elected by a majority vote of the members present at the Annual Meeting held in even-numbered years.
+The Officers shall consist of the President, the President-elect, Immediate Past President, Secretary, and Treasurer.
+Aside from the President, and the Immediate Past President, the officers shall be elected by a majority vote of the members present at the Annual.
 The President-elect shall succeed to the office of President at the expiration of his or her term as President-elect.
-The term of office shall be for two (2) years beginning the day following the officer selection.
-With the exception of the President and President-elect, all officers may be re-elected without limitation.
+The term of office shall be for one (1) year beginning at the conclusion of the Judicial College.
+The Annual Judicial College shall be held in conjunction with the Annual Workers’ Compensation Institute (WCI) Workers’ Compensation Educational Conference unless otherwise determined by the Board.
+The Secretary and Treasurer may be re-elected without limitation.

 Section 2.
 The President shall preside at the Annual Meeting of the Association and at all meetings of the Board.
-The President shall make an annual report to the membership outlining the activities of the Association; appoint members and designate chairpersons of such committees as may be necessary to promote the objectives of the Association; make appointments, with the majority consent of the members of the Board, to fill any vacant position on the Board of Directors which otherwise shall be filled by the immediate next regular election.
+The President shall make an annual report to the membership outlining the activities of the Association; appoint committees, and designate chairpersons of such committees as may be necessary to promote the objectives of the Association; make appointments, with the majority consent of the members of the Board, to fill any vacant Board position which otherwise shall be filled at the next regular election.

 Section 3.
 The President-elect shall perform official functions of the President during the absence or incapacity of the President.
 The President-elect shall assist the President in developing and carrying out programs and activities of the Association, and shall carry out other duties which may be assigned by the President.

 Section 4.
 The Immediate Past President shall advise and assist the President as requested.